digicatapult/QTAP/README.md

 To run the qiskit examples you will need to install [qiskit](https://qiskit.org/documentation/stable/0.28/getting_started.html).
 We strongly recommend installing qiskit in a separate environment.

+To run the Travelling Salesman (TSP) examples you will need to obtain and install a version of the [ORCA Computing](https://orcacomputing.com/)
+Software Development Kit (SDK), and copy the files in the tutorial_notebooks directory across to the same directory in the installed codebase.
+You can find a version on [GitHub](https://github.com/orcacomputing/quantumqubo/).
+The installation of the ORCA SDK is outside the scope of this document.
+More details of the TSP algorithm are given in [arXiv preprint](https://arxiv.org/abs/2406.14252).

 ## Installation
 Clone the repository to a suitable location on your computer using the following command:
 ```